Maanush2004/android_device_realme_RMX1821/README.md

 This device tree can be used to build LineageOS-18.1 for Realme 3/3i devices with RealmeUI vendor

 ### Applying [patches](https://github.com/Maanush2004/android_device_realme_RMX1821/tree/lineage-18.1-rmui/patches) in their respective directories of ROM source is mandatory.
+How to apply patches?
+It is really easy just use this command: `patch -p1 <`

 ### Dependencies